 The only difference is when you have multiple seats per account, and the pricing scales with users.
 Then, you might define a user as a seat or as an account, depending on your purpose (more on this later).

-If you’re an ecommerce store like Amazon, or an as-needed service like Instacart where transaction might be one-off, you could define a user as one who purchased that time period because the transactions are one-off,.
+If you’re an ecommerce store like Amazon, or an as-needed service like Instacart where transaction might be one-off, you could define a user as someone who made a purchase during the target time period.

 For ad-based websites (non-subscription), like most news sources, you would probably use visitors.
 For a social network or consumer app, you might identify a key action or sequences within that app as ‘activity’.

-There are a number of ways to calculate active users, so you'll want to align the definition with the frequency and manner in which you make money.
+Since there are a number of ways to define active user, you'll want to align your definition with how your business generates revenue.